 The endometrium is the lining of the uterus, a hollow, muscular organ in a woman’s pelvis.
 In most non-pregnant women, the uterus is about 3 inches long.
 The lower, narrow end of the uterus is the cervix, which leads to the vagina.

-Here are some resources for learning more about endometrial cancer.
+Here are some resources for learning more about uterine cancer.

-- More about risk factors for endometrial cancer
+- More about risk factors for uterine cancer

-- More about symptoms and diagnosis of endometrial cancer
+- More about symptoms and diagnosis of uterine cancer

-- More about treatment options for endometrial cancer
+- More about treatment options for uterine cancer

 - More about clinical trials